paprikka/obsidian-eleventy/src/notes/New Enso - first public beta.md

 - several users complained that Gumroad payment looked, for the lack of a better word, shady, especially at the step with a PayPal payment screen.
 The ones who messaged me still bought the app, but I imagine there were many who turned back.
 - AppStore with all its flaws makes delivering apps... slow and annoying, but also relatively easy without much code.
-- I can add OTA updates and re-publish Enso via Gumroad later, which makes sense as an iterative improvement.
+- I can add OTA updates and re-publish Ensō via Gumroad later, which makes sense as an iterative improvement.

-**The Gumroad version of Enso will stay as a backup, but will not be maintained.**
+**The Gumroad version of Ensō will stay as a backup, but will not be maintained.**

 ## What's not included
 ### Analytics